Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 `GAMS Convert tool <https://www.gams.com/latest/docs/S_CONVERT.html>`_.

-The *hydro* model features 31 variables, of which there are 13 are degrees of freedom and 18 state variables.
+The *hydro* model features 31 variables, of which 13 are degrees of freedom and 18 are state variables.
 Moreover, there are
 6 linear inequality constraints,
 12 linear equality constraints,